Academic Progress Committee (APC) Frequently Asked Questions

 Q: What does it mean to discontinue my course?

-A: If you discontinue your course the APC process stops and you will no longer be a student at Monash University, so you will not be required to attend a hearing.
+A: If you discontinue your course, the APC process stops and you will no longer be a student at Monash University, therefore you will not be required to attend a hearing.

 Q: How do I discontinue my course?